 If you’ve ever had the privilege of venturing into any wilderness area of the great American West, you too will understand his sentiment.
-But, if you’ve yet to witness the grandeur of the western United States for yourself, set off on your own exploration using this list of must-see places.
+But, if you’ve yet to witness the grandeur of the western United States for yourself, set off on your own exploration and discover for yourself what to see out west.

 Whether you’re an avid camper, an adventure-seeker, or just looking to take a drive through beautiful wilderness, any of these 10 places will leave you speechless.